-He has published more than 60 journal articles and book chapters.
+Guo has published more than 100 articles in peer-reviewed journals.
+He is the Vice President of American Society of Social Work and Research.
+He is the Fellow of American Academy of Social Work and Social Welfare.
 He is on the editorial boards of Social Service Review, Journal of the Society for Social Work and Children and Youth Services Review.

 Guo was previously a faculty member at the University of North Carolina at Chapel Hill where he taught graduate courses on event history analysis, hierarchical linear modeling, growth curve modeling, structural equation modeling, and program evaluation.
 There he received many awards for his teaching: